huntabyte/unetlab.github.io/_posts/2017-01-01-eve-ng-alpha-released.md

 * Official repo moved to [GitLab](https://gitlab.com/eve-ng-dev/eve-ng-public "EVE-NG Official Repo")

 * New images
-	- Cisco FirePower
+	- Cisco FirePower 6
 	- Juniper vQFX
 	- Juniper vMX 15.X and 16.X versions
-	- Cisco CSR v1000 Denali and Everest
+	- Cisco CSR v1000 Denali and Everest (Default CSRv template uses virtio nic, for older CSR versions template editing required)
+	- CUCM (How to will be added in future)
+	- NX-OSv 9k
 	- VPCS fixes and more